 --speculative-draft-accept-rate-threshold 0.3

-The accept rate hovered between 2.5× and 3.4× depending on prompt length.
-For a 1,400-token code refactor we measured 35–41 tok/s.
+The accept rate hovered between 2.5x and 3.4x depending on prompt length.
+For a 1,400-token code refactor we measured 35 to 41 tok/s.
 For a 120-token summary we hit 37 tok/s.
-That’s real interactive speed, not synthetic benchmarks.
+That is real interactive speed, not synthetic benchmarks.

-Watch out: EAGLE’s performance gains depend heavily on draft model quality.
-If your draft model is too large (e.g., approaching the size of the target model), you’ll see diminishing returns due to memory bandwidth saturation.
-In our tests, a 24B draft worked well with the 119B target, but a 48B draft caused throughput to drop below baseline levels.
-The NVIDIA DGX Spark forum has reports of similar issues when draft models exceed 30% of the target model size.
+Watch out: EAGLE’s performance gains depend heavily on draft model quality and size relative to the target.
+If the draft model approaches the size of the target, you see diminishing returns from memory bandwidth saturation.
+The exact draft model path varies depending on what compatible NVFP4-quantized smaller variant is available at your build time, check the Mistral and SGLang model-compatibility tables before pinning.
+The NVIDIA DGX Spark developer forum has reports of similar issues when draft models exceed roughly 30 percent of the target model size.

 Vibe CLI startup dropped from 8.7s to 1.5s by removing one MCP server